 2. Use two different locks

-• Ideally, both locks should be SRA certified to remain covered by insurance.
+• Ideally, both locks should be SRA-certified to remain covered by insurance.

-This also increases the complexity of the break-in, as two different tools are needed to break them.
+This also makes breaking in more difficult, since two different tools are required to break them.

-protecting your electric bike
+protect your electric bike

 3. Remove the battery when parking